If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 24. Friday

 Written by Ice Cube and DJ Pooh, Friday offers a refreshing view of hood life.
-Rather than violence and death, they provide a comical story of two unemployed friends desperately trying to come up with the cash they need to pay a drug dealer.
+Rather than conflict and death, they provide a comical story of two unemployed friends desperately trying to come up with the cash they need to pay a substance dealer.

 This ‘90s black comedy movie has a cult following and subsequently the sequels, Next Friday and Friday After Next followed suit.